Affiliate links on Android Authority may earn us a commission. Learn more.

 One of the key features of Android is that it is open source.
-The source code for the full operating system, including the kernel, UI, libraries and key apps, is available for free.
+The source code for the full operating system, including the kernel, UI, libraries, and key apps, is available for free.
 This means that anyone (with the right technical skills) can build Android from source and flash it onto a compatible device.
-This flexibility has allowed various groups, some commercial and some hobbyist, to develop alternative distributions of Android.
-These are commonly referred to as “custom ROMs” however a better name would be “custom firmware.”
+This flexibility has allowed various groups — some commercial and some hobbyist — to develop alternative distributions of Android.
+These are commonly referred to as custom ROMs, but a better name would be custom firmware.

-Since all the necessary building blocks are available, maybe you have wondered how hard it is to build your own custom ROM, your own personalized version of Android!
-It is indeed possible, read on to find out more.
+Since all the necessary building blocks are available, maybe you have wondered how hard it is to build your own custom ROM, your personalized version of Android!
+It is indeed possible; read on to find out more.

 Before we dive into the murky world of building custom versions of Android, we need to pause and assess the enormity of the task ahead, while keeping our expectations in check.
-If you have absolutely no coding experience, zero experience with using the command line (on Linux or macOS), or no idea what is a “Makefile” then this isn’t for you.
+If you have absolutely no coding experience, zero Linux experience, or no idea what a Makefile is, this isn’t for you.

 Android is a complete operating system.
 It is complex and contains many different subsystems.
-Creating an operating system as complex and useful as Android didn’t happen over night.
-This means that any customization that you wish to perform is going to have to start small.
-To create an alternative Android distribution that is radically different will take many, many hours of hard work and dedication.
+Creating an operating system as complex and useful as Android didn’t happen overnight.
+This means that any customization you wish to perform will have to start small.
+Creating an alternative Android distribution that is radically different will take many hours of hard work and dedication.

-Having said that.
-If you are familiar with writing code, if you do know a bit about Makefiles and compilers then making your own version of Android can be a rewarding experience!
+If you are familiar with writing code and know a bit about Makefiles and compilers, then making your own custom Android ROM can be a rewarding experience.

-Theoretically it would be possible to build a custom Android firmware for any computing device capable of running a modern operating system.
-However to make life easy we will limit ourselves to building Android to devices which have support “out of the box”, namely Nexus devices.
-For my demo build I used a Nexus 5X.
+Theoretically, it would be possible to build a custom Android firmware for any computing device capable of running a modern operating system.
+However, to make life easy, we will limit ourselves to building Android for Google’s Pixel smartphones.

 Learn patience.
 Building Android isn’t quick.
-To synchronize the source repository with my local machine took almost 24 hours!
+Synchronizing the source repository can take hours (depending on your Internet connection speed).
 Also, a full clean build will take several hours to complete.
-Even after making a minor change you might need to wait 10 to 20 minutes for a build.
-It all depends on your hardware, however don’t expect to have your new version of Android up and running in just a few moments.
+Even after making a minor change, you might need to wait 10 to 20 minutes for a build.
+It all depends on your hardware.
+Don’t expect to have your new version of Android up and running in just a few moments.

-The Android Open Source Project version of Android does not include any Google services.
-So things like Google Play, YouTube, Gmail and Chrome will be missing.
-There are ways to flash those “gapps” onto your own custom firmware, but I will leave you to find out how to do that.
-Hint: Search for “install gapps”.
+The Android Open Source Project version does not include any Google services.
+So things like Google Play, YouTube, Gmail, and Chrome will be missing.
+There are ways to flash those “gapps” onto your custom firmware, but I will leave you to find out how to do that.
+Hint: Search for “install gapps.”

-The basic process is this.
-Download and build Android from the Android Open Source Project, then modify the source code to get your own custom version.
-Simple!
+The basic process for building a custom ROM is this.
+Download and build Android from the Android Open Source Project, then modify the source code to get your custom version.
+Simple.

 Google provides some excellent documentation about building AOSP.
-You need to read it and then re-read it and then read it again.
-Don’t jump any steps and don’t assume you know what it will say next and skim over parts.
+You need to read it, re-read it, and then read it again.
+Don’t jump any steps, and don’t assume you know what it will say next and skim over parts.

-I won’t repeat verbatim what is in the build instructions here, however the general steps are:
+I won’t repeat verbatim what is in the build instructions, but the general steps are:

-- Set up a build environment — including installing the right development tools, the Java Development Kit, and getting all the paths and directories right.
+- Set up a build environment — including installing the correct development tools.

-- Grab the source — this is done using the “Repo” tool and git.
+- Grab the source — this is done using the “Repo” tool.